aymgal/COOLEST/docs/notebooks/index.md

 # COOLEST example notebooks

-We provide the following Python notebooks as example use cases of the COOLEST interface.
+We provide a series of [Python notebooks](https://github.com/aymgal/COOLEST/tree/master/docs/notebooks) for showing different use cases of the COOLEST interface.

 ```{toctree}
 ---